 2. Please explain any unforeseen difficulties that arose during the project and how these were tackled (if relevant).

-- Limited funds: we need much more labour to control exotics. - Rainfall was good and forest growth has been impressive.
+- Limited funds: we need much more labour to control exotics. - Rainfall was good in late 2009 and forest growth has been impressive.

 3. Briefly describe the three most important outcomes of your project.